Fakhrul-Hakimy/RealTimeKafkaSpringBootProject/README.md

 - The web UI
 - the sceduler time of producer is refresh every 5 minutes
 - cloud application
+- the producer only check the first comment (you increase the amount of comment need to be check and processing through kafka)

 # YouTube Analytics System